jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 #Relabel
 - Description :This procedure relabels cell headers in a given table.
 The procedure takes a sigle argument which is basically a hashtable that maps raw column values to the new column labels.
 In VBA this procedure is expecting a dictionary object that maps old labels to new labels.

+#GetPercent

-#GetPercent Sub GetPercent(ByVal row As Range, ByVal total As Range)
+**Sub GetPercent(ByVal row As Range, ByVal total As Range)**

-- Description: Calculates table percentages(either column or row based on need).
+- **Description**: Calculates table percentages(either column or row based on need).
 Provide the function a range of cells to use as numerators and a second argument which is a cell to be used as a denominator for all the numerators provided in the first argument.
 Basically it will calcuate row or column percents based on the cell ranges passed to the function.
 It provides a method to calculate row and column percents in a table without having to manaully enter absolute cell ranges using in cell formulas.
-- Param row :Row of valuse to use as a numerator
+- **Param**: row :Row of valuse to use as a numerator
-- Param total : Single value to use a denominator for all values in the cell range speficied by row.
+- **Param**: total : Single value to use a denominator for all values in the cell range speficied by row.

 #epChart
 **Sub epChart(sheetName As String, ByRef dataRange As Range, axisFontSize, gapWidth As Integer)**